Museum of Russian Art (New Jersey)

-The Museum of Russian Art (MoRA) is a museum in Jersey City, New Jersey dedicated to exhibiting Russian art, particularly Soviet Nonconformist Art.
+The Museum of Russian Art (MoRA) is a museum in Jersey City, New Jersey.
+It is dedicated to exhibiting Russian art, particularly Soviet Nonconformist Art.
 It was established in 1980 as CASE Museum of Contemporary Russian Art (the name including the abbreviation for the Committee for the Absorption of Soviet Emigres.)
 The museum's historic brownstone building in Paulus Hook underwent renovation and re-opened in 2010.

-The museum's mission statement as written in its request for proposals reads: